 FTC Solar, Inc. (the "Company", "we", "our", or "us") was founded in 2017 and is incorporated in the state of Delaware.
 We are a global provider of advanced solar tracker systems, supported by proprietary software and value-added engineering services.
 Our mission is to provide differentiated products, software, and services that maximize energy generation and cost savings for our customers, and to help facilitate the continued growth and adoption of solar power globally.
 Trackers significantly increase the amount of solar energy produced at a solar installation by moving solar panels throughout the day to maintain an optimal orientation relative to the sun.
-Our tracker systems are currently marketed under the Voyager brand name ("Voyager Tracker" or "Voyager").
-Voyager is a next-generation two-panel in-portrait single-axis tracker solution that we believe offers industry-leading performance and ease of installation.

-We have a team of dedicated renewable energy professionals with significant project installation experience focused on delivering cost reductions to our US and worldwide clients across the solar project development and construction cycle.
-Our solar solutions span a range of applications, including ground mount, tracker, canopy, and rooftop.
-The Company is headquartered in Austin, Texas, and has international subsidiaries in Australia, India, Singapore, and South Africa.
+Our primary tracker system is currently marketed under the Voyager brand name ("Voyager").
+Voyager is a next-generation two-panel in-portrait ("2P") single-axis tracker solution that we believe offers industry-leading performance and ease of installation.
+In September 2022, we announced the introduction of Pioneer, a new and differentiated one module-in-portrait ("1P") solar tracker solution that allows for a pile count reduction per megawatt compared to similar industry-leading solutions, as well as providing what we believe to be other benefits, such as faster assembly capability, giving potential customers the possibility for increased flexibility and additional cost savings.
+We have also launched a new solution for thin-film modules, filling a gap in our offering for certain U.S. modules.
+We have a team of dedicated renewable energy professionals with significant project installation experience focused on delivering cost reductions to our U.S. and worldwide clients across the solar project development and construction cycle.
+The Company is headquartered in Austin, Texas, and has international subsidiaries in Australia, China, India and South Africa.

-In April 2021, we completed an initial public offering (IPO) of 19,840,000 shares of our common stock receiving proceeds of \$241.2 million, net of underwriting discounts and commissions, but before offering costs, and began trading on the Nasdaq Global Market under the symbol "FTCI".
+In April 2021, we completed an initial public offering ("IPO") of 19,840,000 shares of our common stock receiving proceeds of \$241.2 million, net of underwriting discounts and commissions, but before offering costs, and began trading on the Nasdaq Global Market under the symbol "FTCI".
 Prior to the completion of the IPO, the board of directors and stockholders approved an approximately 8.25-for-1 forward stock split (the "Forward Stock Split") of the Company's shares of common stock which became effective on April 28, 2021.
 Proceeds from the IPO were used for general corporate purposes, with \$54.2 million used to purchase an aggregate of 4,455,384 shares of our common stock, including shares resulting from the settlement of certain vested restricted stock units ("RSUs") and exercise of certain options in connection with the IPO at the IPO price, less underwriting discounts and commissions.